reactphp/http/README.md

 Note that (depending on the given `request-target`) certain URI components may or may not be present, for example the `getPath(): string` method will return an empty string for requests in `asterisk-form` or `authority-form`.
+Its `getHost(): string` method will return the host as determined by the effective request URI, which defaults to the local socket address if a HTTP/1.0 client did not specify one (i.e. no `Host` header).
+Its `getScheme(): string` method will return `http` or `https` depending on whether the request was made over a secure TLS connection to the target host.

 You can use `getMethod(): string` and `getRequestTarget(): string` to check this is an accepted request and may want to reject other requests with an appropriate error code, such as `400` (Bad Request) or `405` (Method Not